 After the success he achieved on Kickstarter, Tim teamed up with Joey, a biotech engineer, and a renewables expert.
 Together, they crafted a revolutionary wool fabric and officially launched Allbirds in March of 2016 with the introduction of the Wool Runner Shoe.

-Today, apart from selling the Wool Runners that made it relevant, Allbirds have extended their offerings to slip-on, waterproof shoes, and apparel.
+Today, apart from selling the Wool Runners that made it relevant, Allbirds have extended its offerings to slip-on, waterproof shoes, and apparel.

 Lessons For D2C Brands

 1. Don’t be afraid of creating something new – Sustainable footwear sounds like a great concept today, but Tim Brown thought of this idea a decade ago, when people were not much aware of how consumption habits will impact the environment.
 Sustainability was not talked about in those times but the founders still went ahead to create a shoe that has renewable and biodegradable benefits.
 Another type of shoes that the brand creates is from tree fabric – the Tree Dashers.
 Therefore, Allbirds did not start to become famous footwear brands like “Nike” or “Reebok” but focused on creating something unique.

 Apart from this, they also help in environmental sustainability by using: